-Rhode Island sponsors one direct-sold and one advisor-sold 529 College Savings Plans.
-Both allow you to start investing in your child’s future education with no minimum deposit, and you can contribute up to $395,000 — a relatively high amount compared to the maximums for plans that other states sponsor.
+Rhode Island sponsors two 529 college savings plans: a direct-sold option and an advisor-sold option.
+Both allow you to invest in your child’s future education up to $500,000 - a relatively high amount compared to the maximums for plans that other states sponsor - and with no minimum deposit.
 The direct-sold plan’s investment menu doesn’t offer the most stand-out investment options, but it charges very low fees across the board, with Rhode Islanders getting even smaller fees.
+The advisor-sold plan, on the other hand, offers different investment options with higher fees.
 Overall, both plans offer investment options designed for all types of savers.
-But if you’re looking for expert help, you can find a financial advisor in your area to open the advisor-sold program, which offers a different investment menu and the guidance of a qualified professional.
+If you want a professional's help but don't know where to find one, use a SmartAsset's free financial advisor matching tool.

 |Plan Name||Program Type||How to Enroll||Fees|

 |CollegeBound Saver Read Review||College Savings Plan||Direct-Sold||0.04% - 0.85%|

 |CollegeBound 529 Advisor-sold Read Review||College Savings Plan||Advisor-Sold||0.72% - 2.06%|

 As the costs of higher education rise, parents are struggling to find ways to send their kids to college without accruing a mountain of debt.
 To help you in the process, the state of Rhode Island sponsors the CollegeBound Savers program, a 529 college savings plan that allows you to start investing in your child’s education as early as at birth.
 The plan offers several low-fee investment portfolios including ones that automatically change their asset allocation to become less risky as your child approaches college age.
 Rhode Island residents pay even smaller fees than out-of-state account holders.
 Ocean State married couples can deduct up to $1,000 in contributions from their state taxable income per account each year.
 Individuals can deduct up to $500 in contributions.